caiwwei/shopping-list-tracker/README.md

 - As a user, I want to be able to select a product in the shopping list and view its details
 - As a user, I want to be able to save my shopping list to file, if I choose to do so
 - As a user, I want to be able to be able to load my shopping list from file, if I choose to do so

+## Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking "Add Product"
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking "View Products"
+- You can locate my visual component by clicking "Create Shopping List" or viewing any other message pop-up.
+- You can save the state of my application by clicking "Save Shopping List"
+- You can reload the state of my application by clicking "Load Shopping List"